WICG/web-app-launch/explainer.md

   then the user agent should assume that the launch handler did not handle the launch, and should continue as if there were no `launch` event handler.

-> Note: We need to determine what should happen if the launch handler reads data from a POST request but doesn't handle the launch.

 ### Event Definition

 ```ts